raku-community-modules/HTTP-Server-Async/README.md

 `:host` - ip to listen on
 `:buffered` - Boolean value for whether responses should be buffered or not

-###.register ( Callable($request, $response, $next) )
+###.handler ( Callable($request, $response) )
 Any Callable passed to this method is called in the order it was registered on every incoming request.
-Any method/sub registered with the server should call next (```$next();```) when the server should continue processing the request or close the request to discontinue processing.
+Any method/sub registered with the server should return `True` to continue processing.
+A `False` value will discontinue processing.
+Alternatively a promise can be returned, if the promise is broken then the server will discontinue, if the promise is kept then processing will continue.

-Callable will receive three parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response` and a `Callable`.
+Callable will receive two parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response`.
 More about the `Response` and `Request` object below.

-If the `Callable` parameter is not called by the `sub` and the response is closed then the next callable is not called (and that request is then completed, it is not left waiting for `Callable`).
-If the callable parameter isn't called and the request isn't closed, then the request will hang until it times out.

-Note that the server will *NOT* wait for the request body to be complete before calling registered subs.
+Note that the server will wait for the request body to be complete before calling `handler` subs.

-###.listen
+###.middleware ( Callable($request, $response) )
+The same as the `handler` except will *NOT* wait for a complete request body.
+The middleware can hijack the connection by explicitly returning `False` and continuing processing using `$request.connection` to gain control of the socket.

+###.listen ( Bool $block? = False )
 Starts the server and does *not* block

 ###.block